mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 - Adjust the file name and paths for your own images.
 - Add your captions when available.

+### How big should my gallery images be?

+You gallery images need to be *as wide as the largest size they need to be*. **What does that mean?** On this project it means the width of your images will be dictated by the largest size you are going to display them at.
+As we implement our gallery using `flexbox` (see below) you will have three images across the screen (at desktop size).
+This will be your images at their largest.
+Once this is implemented, you can adjust the actual size of your images to fit.

+For example, if the image is never displayed wider than 800px, resize the actual image to 800px width.

+#### Image optimisation

+Once you have your images at the correct dimensions you should optimise each image to improve download speeds. **And don't forget** the `alt` text for each image.

 See the HTML in [Derren's image gallery CodePen](https://codepen.io/wilsondmmu/pen/mvVWVj) for reference.

 Read MDN articles for more information on the [`<figure>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) and [`<figcaption>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figcaption).